-In order to establish the applicability of sections 552.108(a)(1) and 552.108(b)(1) to a requested criminal file, a law enforcement agency should inform the attorney general how and why release of the information would interfere with law enforcement or prosecution.
-The law enforcement agency must inform our office of the status of the case the information concerns.
-Information relating to a pending criminal investigation or prosecution is one example of information that is excepted under sections 552.108(a)(1) and 552.108(b)(1) because release of such information would presumptively interfere with the detection, investigation, or prosecution of crime.
+In order to establish the applicability of sections 552.108(a)(1) and 552.108(b)(1) to a requested criminal file, a law enforcement agency should inform the attorney general how and why release of the information would interfere with law enforcement or prosecution.490 The law enforcement agency must inform our office of the status of the case the information concerns.
+Information relating to a pending criminal investigation or prosecution is one example of information that is excepted under sections 552.108(a)(1) and 552.108(b)(1) because release of such information would presumptively interfere with the detection, investigation, or prosecution of crime.491

-Section 552.108(b)(1) excepts from disclosure the internal records and notations of law enforcement agencies and prosecutors when their release would interfere with law enforcement or crime prevention.
-The attorney general has permitted the Department of Public Safety to withhold a list of stations that issue drivers' licenses and the corresponding code that designates each station on the drivers' licenses issued by that station.
-Although the information did not on its face suggest that its release would interfere with law enforcement, the Department of Public Safety explained that the codes are used by officers to determine whether a license is forged and argued that releasing the list of stations and codes would reduce the value of the codes for detecting forged drivers' licenses.
-The attorney general previously held that release of routine investigative procedures, techniques that are commonly known, and routine personnel information would not interfere with law enforcement and crime prevention.
+Section 552.108(b)(1) excepts from disclosure the internal records and notations of law enforcement agencies and prosecutors when their release would interfere with law enforcement or crime prevention.492 The attorney general has permitted the Department of Public Safety to withhold a list of stations that issue drivers' licenses and the corresponding code that designates each station on the drivers' licenses issued by that station.493 Although the information did not on its face suggest that its release would interfere with law enforcement, the Department of Public Safety explained that the codes are used by officers to determine whether a license is forged and argued that releasing the list of stations and codes would reduce the value of the codes for detecting forged drivers' licenses.494 The attorney general previously held that release of routine investigative procedures, techniques that are commonly known, and routine personnel information would not interfere with law enforcement and crime prevention.495

 The Texas Supreme Court has addressed the applicability of former section 552.108 to the internal records and notations of the comptroller's office.
 In A & T Consultants, Inc. v.
-Sharp, the supreme court stated that former section 552.108 has the same scope as section 552(b)(7) of the federal Freedom of Information Act, which prevents the disclosure of investigatory records that would reveal law enforcement methods, techniques, and strategies, including those the Internal Revenue
+Sharp,496 the supreme court stated that former section 552.108 has the same scope as section 552(b)(7) of the federal Freedom of Information Act,497 which prevents the disclosure of investigatory records that would reveal law enforcement methods, techniques, and strategies, including those the Internal Revenue Service uses to collect federal taxes.498 Some information, such as the date a taxpayer's name

-&lt;sup>489 See Ex parte Pruitt, 551 S.W.2d 706, 710 (Tex.
+490 See Ex parte Pruitt, 551 S.W.2d 706, 710 (Tex.
 1977).

-&lt;sup>490 See Houston Chronicle Publ'g Co. v.
+491 See Houston Chronicle Publ'g Co. v.
 City of Houston, 531 S.W.2d 177, 184-85 (Tex.
 Civ.
 App.-Houston [14th Dist.]
 1975) (court delineates law enforcement interests that are present in active cases), writ ref'd n.r.e. per curiam, 536 S.W.2d 559 (Tex.
 1976).

-&lt;sup>491 See Open Records Decision No. 531 At 2 (1989) (quoting Ex Parte Pruitt, 551 S.W.2d 706 (Tex.
+492 See Open Records Decision No. 531 at 2 (1989) (quoting Ex parte Pruitt, 551 S.W.2d 706 (Tex.
 1977)).

-&lt;sup>493 Open Records Decision No. 341 at 1-2 (1982).
+494 Open Records Decision No. 341 at 1-2 (1982).